Anti-Chinese sentiment: By region

+Central Asia

+Kazakhstan

+According to the Jamestown Foundation, while previously not known for being anti-Chinese, Kazakhstan since independence has grown increasingly hostile to both Russia and China, despite the Kazakh government walking a thin line to avoid upsetting Beijing.
+There is a long history of territorial grabs, conflicts, and perceived Chinese imperialism existing among Kazakh intellects, causing deep distrust.
+Plus, increasing repression of Kazakh minority in Xinjiang also soured positive perception among Kazakhs on China.

+In 2020, a major ethnic clash broke out between Kazakhs and Dungans, who are Chinese Muslims; the Kazakh government was criticised for being late in response.

+Kyrgyzstan

+Anti-Chinese sentiment in Kyrgyzstan is, in many way, closely related to that in Kazakhstan due to shared Kipchak origin and the ongoing persecution of Kyrgyz in Xinjiang.
+In 2025, a construction dispute had resulted in a brawl between Chinese and Kyrgyz workers.

 East Asia

 Korea

 Discriminatory views of Chinese people have been reported, and ethnic-Chinese Koreans have faced prejudices including what is said, to be a widespread criminal stigma.
 Increased anti-Chinese sentiments had reportedly led to online comments related to violent anti-Chinese racism.
+According to a Central European Institute of Asian Studies poll in 2022, 81% of South Koreans have negative views of China, while 77% had negative views of Chinese people.

 Hong Kong

 Demonstrators in Hong Kong demand that the Chinese go back to China.

 Anti-Chinese sentiment in Hong Kong is mostly driven by political opposition to the PRC, but it is also motivated by racist hostility toward mainland Chinese.

 In 2012, a group of Hong Kong residents published a newspaper advertisement depicting mainland visitors and immigrants as locusts.
 In February 2014, about 100 Hong Kongers harassed mainland tourists and shoppers during what they styled an "anti-locust" protest in Kowloon.
 In response, the Equal Opportunities Commission of Hong Kong proposed an extension of the territory's race-hate laws to cover mainlanders.
 Strong anti-mainland xenophobia has also been documented amidst the 2019 protests, with reported instances of protesters attacking Mandarin-speakers and mainland-linked businesses.